Student Spotlight: Natalie McQueen

-McQueen is attending the Rocky Mountain College of Art and Design, from which she received a merit-based scholarship, a talent-based scholarship and a RMCAD grant award for up to 10 terms.
+McQueen attended the Rocky Mountain College of Art and Design, from which she received a merit-based scholarship, a talent-based scholarship and a RMCAD grant award for up to 10 terms.
 It was based upon her portfolio, which featured all of the work she created at COD, transcripts and two letters of recommendation from COD instructors.

-"I am excited about this chapter of my educational and personal life, but I sincerely miss COD, its faculty and the great friends I made there," she said.
-"I wouldn't change a thing about my experience there.
+“I am excited about this chapter of my life, but I sincerely miss COD, its faculty and the great friends I made there,” she said.
+“I wouldn't change a thing about my experience there.
 I feel lucky to have had my teachers and been a part of such an excellent program, and my experience at COD will be hard to beat.

 College of DuPage